tbnobed/bookstudio/README.md

 1. The PostgreSQL database container (`db`) starts first
 2. Once the database is healthy (responds to connection attempts), the database initialization container (`db-init`) runs:
    - Creates all necessary database tables
+   - Runs migrations for PCR rooms and the booking-studios junction table
    - Seeds initial data including default users and notification groups
    - Exits when complete
 3. After successful database initialization, the main application container (`app`) starts